About Talking Voice...

 On this site there are downloadable resources, lots of advice from giving speeches at formal events to preserving your voice and podcasts to let you hear my suggestions directly to you.
 The tabs will lead you to courses currently on offer.

-Talking Teachers - a new eBook for classroom teachers
+Talking Teachers - a new book for classroom teachers, available as paperback or eBook

 The Talking Voice CD offers continued support...